endail/hx711/README.md

 - `bool isReady( )`.
 Returns true if the HX711 chip has data ready to be retrieved.

+- `void waitReady( )`.
+When called, waits for the HX711 chip to have data ready, then returns.

 - `void setStrictTiming( bool strict )`.
 The HX711 chip has specific timing requirements which if not adhered to may lead to corrupt data.
 If strict timing is enabled, an `IntegrityException` will be thrown when data integrity cannot be guaranteed.
 However, given the unreliability of timing on a non-realtime OS (such as Raspbian on a Raspberry Pi), this in itself is unreliable and therefore disabled by default.
 Use at your own risk.

 - `bool isStrictTiming( )`.
 Returns true if strict timing is used.